Victor Wembanyama and Connor Bedard talk hockey, exchange jerseys

-The two most esteemed rookies of this generation have crossed have finally crossed paths.
+The two most esteemed rookies of this generation have finally crossed paths.

 With the San Antonio Spurs in town to face the Bulls Thursday night, the teams set up a meet-and-greet between Blackhawks superstar Connor Bedard, 18, and NBA sensation Victor Wembanyama, 19.